frederik-kofoed-marqversen/quantum_computations/README.md

   [arXiv:2505.14775](https://arxiv.org/abs/2505.14775)

 - **[`impact_of_finite_squeezing_on_near-term_quantum_computations_using_gkp_qubits/`](./impact_of_finite_squeezing_on_near-term_quantum_computations_using_gkp_qubits/)**
-  Code and analysis for the article:
+  Code, data, and analysis for the article:
   *Impact of Finite Squeezing on Near-Term Quantum Computations Using GKP Qubits*
   [arXiv:2507.15955](https://arxiv.org/abs/2507.15955)